All Episodes

 Look, of course, there are a lot of good and dare we say conservative government employees.

-If I were to say that, look, we've got a crisis in education, primarily because education is being conducted in America today for the benefit of the National Education Association, the union, that doesn't mean there aren't good teachers, there aren't a few conservative teachers.
+If I were to say that, look, we've got a crisis in education, primarily because education is being conducted in America today for the benefit of the National Education Association, the union, that doesn't mean there aren't good teachers.

-But the fact of the matter is, and this is uh an inconvenient truth, the majority of teachers and the majority of certainly of members of the NEA are liberals.
+But the fact of the matter is, and this is an inconvenient truth, the majority of teachers and the majority of certainly of members of the NEA are liberals.

-And the majority of government workers, especially those who belong to AFSME or some other union, and that's where the unions are growing the most in government, are liberals.
+And the majority of government workers, especially those who belong to AFSME or some other union, and that's where unions are growing the most in government, are liberals, even though you're an exception and a few others are exception.

 You've got to speak to the rule.